Agent-Driven Metadata Filtering

 Vector Query Tool Creation

-Using createVectorQueryTool imported from @mastra/rag, you can create a tool that enables metadata filtering:
+Using createVectorQueryTool imported from @mastra/rag, you can create a tool that enables metadata filtering.
+Each vector store has its own prompt that defines the supported filter operators and syntax:

 const vectorQueryTool = createVectorQueryTool({